uea-teaching/web-based-programming/lectures/canvas.md

 `requestAnimationFrame()`

-This method tells the browser that you wish to perform an animation and requests that the browser calls a **callback** function to update an animation before the next repaint.
+- Tells the browser that you wish to perform an animation.
+- Requests that the browser calls a **callback** function.
+- The callback _updates_ an animation before the next **repaint**.

 ::: notes
 Formerly, to create an animation in JavaScript, we relied on setTimeout() called recursively or setInterval() to repeatedly execute some code to make changes to an element frame by frame, such as once every 50 milliseconds